jamesisaac/product-pledges/pledges.md

 level of reassurance about certain key operating principles.
 Instead of needing to carefully analyse marketing copy, they'll be able to, at a glance, understand that the services are following a set of mutually agreeable guidelines.

+A service provider can commit to as many or as few of these pledges as they desire.
 It's recommended to show commitment to these pages, along with a link to the homepage, somewhere easily visible by new users.

 An endemic problem for the users of web-services provided by startups is their